sanguino/todo-app/presentation/slides.md

 ```

 ###### PROS
-- From container about 500mb to only 100mb
+- From a container of about 500mb to only 100mb
-- In production we will have ony a ngix standar image and `dist` files.
+- In production we will have only a nginx standard image and `dist` files.

 ###### CONS
-- Build time of each stage is the same, but starting multiple containers and copying files between them increases the build time.
+- Build time of each stage is the same, but starting multiple containers and copying files between them increase the build time.

 ---